Social Anxiety Problems?

 The idea here is to confront and fully experience these distressing thoughts or emotions in a safe and controlled manner.
 Over time, through repeated exposure and processing, these distressing experiences lose their power and become less anxiety-provoking.

-When combined, CBT and Reprocessing can offer a powerful means of addressing social anxiety.
+When combined, CBT and Reconditioning can offer a powerful means of addressing social anxiety.

 During exposure sessions, individuals are encouraged to imagine themselves in anxiety-provoking social situations.